-In order to join the military and find out what job choices you have, you must take the ASVAB assessment.
-The ASVAB is available yearly at many high schools for 10th, 11th, and 12th graders.
-Talk to your school counselor if you are interested.
+To join the military, and find out what your job choices are, you have to take the ASVAB assessment.
+You can take the ASVAB in 10th, 11th, and 12th grades.
+Talk to your school counselor if you're interested in taking the ASVAB.

 If you decide to join the military, you will go through between 6 and 13 weeks of basic training.
 You may then go to an advanced training school or be assigned directly to the field in the United States or around the world.

 Before signing any contract for military service, discuss the terms of the contract with your parent or guardian and school counselor.
 Be sure to carefully research and evaluate whether the military is right for you.

 Pay & Benefits

 Military pay can be comparable to civilian pay based on number of years in the service, rank, and level of education.
 Service members receive thirty days of vacation per year, free room and board, free medical and dental benefits, travel opportunities, and can qualify for retirement.
 In addition, there are tuition assistance programs available while on active duty.
 Qualified service members can receive more than $70,000 in tuition benefits.